omunroe-com/navewiki/[HowTo]-Publish-to-NPM.md

 npm publish --tag next
 ```

 This publishes the current folder to NPM as the version in `package.json`, and updates the `next` tag to point to it.
 (The `latest` tag should still point to the latest 1.x version).
-You can type `npm dist-tag ls coffee-script` to confirm.
+You can type `npm dist-tag ls coffeescript` to confirm.

 Let’s tag this commit so that we know exactly which commit was published: